James88313/acnd.github.io/_layouts/default.md

       </div>
       <div class="col-sm-6 col-sm-pull-5">
         <h3 class="text-muted">Elevating the entire experience</h3>
-        <p class="lead m-b-md text-muted">Enabling settlement in minutes rather than days.
-While traditional payment methods require expensive reconciliations and manual processes, we are automating the processes which generates significant savings for the entire travel supply chain.
+        <p class="lead m-b-md text-muted">ACND will enable settlement in minutes rather than days.
+ACND will Integrate Smart Contracts with every transaction which enable data confirmation and data delivery at the Point of Sale (POS) for everyone in the supply chain.
+While traditional payment methods require expensive reconciliations and manual processes, we are automating the process and generating substantial savings and efficiencies across the entire vertical supply chain.
 </p>
       </div>
     </div>